About FIRE

-FIRE - Flagstaff International Relief Effort
+Flagstaff International Relief Effort

-In 2017 FIRE’s screening work was featured in The Economist Intelligence Unit as an example of best practices for HCV screening initiatives.
-FIRE’s Executive Director was also named one of 18 Hepatitis C Change Makers and one of 6 Hepatitis C Change Maker Honorees by The Economist Intelligence Unit.
-FIRE’s Hepatitis Free Mongolia and specifically the Hepatitis Coordinator role pioneered by FIRE in rural Mongolia has been featured by the World Hepatitis Alliance several times since 2021.
+In 2016, FIRE was recognized by the World Health Organization and the European Association for the Study of the Liver as one of five “Innovative Hepatitis Screening Projects” worldwide.
+In 2017, FIRE’s screening work was featured in The Economist Intelligence Unit as an example of best practices for HCV screening initiatives, and FIRE’s Executive Director was also named one of 18 Hepatitis C Change Makers and one of 6 Hepatitis C Change Maker Honorees by The Economist Intelligence Unit.
+Change Makers were recognized as innovators doing exemplary work to inspire and guide their peers on the path to HCV elimination.

 Please visit FIRE’s website to learn more.